 - Steering column

-- Machined pad on front of engine
+- Machined pad on the front of the engine

 - Radiator support bracket

-I hope this article gives you a bit more knowledge of how to decipher your VIN and what some of those characters mean.
+I hope this article gives you a bit more knowledge of how to decipher your RV VIN check and what some of those characters mean.
 As always folks, thanks for reading and I hope to see you out on the road sometime.